jansende/mpiwrap/readme.md

 | MPI_Wtick                      | :x:                |         |                                                                        |
 | MPI_Wtime                      | :x:                |         |                                                                        |

-¹ MPI takes a special function signature for its operations, which is annoying to create. **mpiwrap** thus provides a proxy object (`mpi::op_proxy`) for generating this signature from a binary operation.
-This proxy is created by calling `mpi::make_op` with either a pure lambda or a wrapped C++ function pointer.
-Unfortunately due to the way C++ function pointers interact with C function pointers, we are limited to these two options.
-As for the MPI version, `mpi::make_op` can be provided a `commute` setting, which has a standard value of `false`.
+¹ MPI takes a special function signature for its operations, which is annoying to create. **mpiwrap** thus provides a proxy object (`mpi::op`) for generating this signature from a binary operation.
+This proxy is created by calling `mpi::make_op` with either a pure lambda, a functor, or a wrapped C++ function pointer.
+Unfortunately due to the way C++ function pointers interact with C function pointers, we are limited to these three options.
+Similar to the MPI version, `mpi::make_op` can be provided a `commute` setting, which has a standard value of `false`.